Micromanaged and stressed worker looking at her laptop.

 Macro management needs to be adjusted according to your team profile

 Do you want to encourage your employees to grow and challenge their abilities?
-Do you enjoy having your coworkers point of view and knowing that the next big idea could come from the creative minds of your team?
+Do you enjoy having your coworkers’ points of view and knowing that the next big idea could come from the creative minds of your team?
 Are you looking for methods to foster engagement and productivity?
 Then macro management is your best shot.
-However, like any successful strategy, you must first find out what your staff expects from you.
+However, for any successful strategy, you must first determine what your staff expects from you.

 As mentioned, some people need structure to perform well.
-In that case, the goal is to support them without falling into micromanagement.
-As sharing constructive feedback with your employees is key to making them grow, asking your team members how you can assist them best and what they need from you is equally important.
+In that case, the goal is to support them without micromanaging them.
+As much as sharing constructive feedback with your employees is key to making them grow, the other way around is crucial, too.
+Ask your team members how you can best assist them and what they need from you to thrive.

 two people looking at desktop computer